tnichols217/notes/CSDS 391/W/W1_tln32.md

 >
 > If you need an actual visual representation of a sphere, I would recommend using drawing software or referring to an image search online to find pictures of spheres.

-chatGPT is unable to interact with the real world or even generate images representing the real world, meaning on a fundamental level it does not have experiences like huma
+chatGPT is unable to interact with the real world or even generate images representing the real world, meaning on a fundamental level it does not have experiences like humans do

 ## Overall Displays of Intelligence